 - Some employer sponsored plans only accept money from another employer sponsored plan.
-A Rollover IRA would be the way to go if you wanted to have a personal account that could always be converted into an employer plan.
-You might not immediately work for an employer who has an employer sponsored plan after you have left a job, but you could still want control of your retirement account, pay fewer fees which IRAs tend to have, and have more investment choices.
-A Rollover IRA can be a holding account for these assets that could always be converted into an employer plan.
-[2]
+A Rollover IRA would be the way to go if you wanted a personal account that could always be converted into an employer plan.
+A Rollover IRA can be a holding account for these assets.
+You might not immediately work for an employer who has an employer sponsored plan after you have left a job, but you could still want control of your retirement account, pay fewer fees, which IRAs tend to have, and have more investment choices.[2]

 Key aspects of Rollover IRAs: